temporalio/documentation/docs/node/workflow-apis.md

 // Signal With Start
 const client = new WorkflowClient();
 let workflow = client.createWorkflowHandle(
-  interruptSignal, // which Workflow to start
+  interruptableWorkflow, // which Workflow to start
   { taskQueue: 'test' }
 );
 await workflow.signalWithStart(
-  'interrupt', // which Signal to send
-  ['interrupted from signalWithStart'], // arguments to send with Signal [] // arguments to start the Workflow if needed
+  interruptSignal, // which Signal to send ['interrupted from signalWithStart'], // arguments to send with Signal [] // arguments to start the Workflow if needed
 );